Bob Freiburghouse's paper, The Multics PL/1 Compiler is a thorough description of the version 1 PL/I compiler, available at this site.

 [THVV] Other changes came about as we struggled to get the system to perform adequately.
 We sought opportunities to compact memory in order to avoid page and segment thrashing, and this need led us to combine all linkage segments in each ring into a single combined linkage section, and to create a facility called the binder to combine separately compiled routines into larger object files, like a traditional linkage editor.

-Transition to GE
+Transition of EPL Compiler to GE

 Version 1 PL/I